Coins and paper bills

 • Don't let the name fool you, urban farmers can be eligible for programs through USDA Rural Development.

 • Value-Added Producer Grant.
 Provides funding "for planning activities or for working capital expenses related to producing and marketing a value-added agricultural product.
 Examples of planning activities include conducting feasibility studies and developing business plans for processing and marketing the proposed value-added product.
 Examples of working capital expenses include processing costs, marketing and advertising expenses, some inventory and salary expenses."
+The 2025 deadline was in April.

 USDA Farm Service Agency (FSA)